sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 cd ..
 ```

-3. Similarly, clone the "camkes" and "projects_libs" forks, and add a new branch
+3. Similarly, clone the `camkes` and `projects_libs` forks, and add a new branch
-to each with the same name:
+to each with the same name.
+In the following commands, remember to change `rod-chapman` to your
+own GitHub user name.

 ```text
 git clone https://github.com/rod-chapman/camkes.git